mainkoon81/ooo-Bayesian-Modeling-C1/README.md

  - Total sum of `θ_i` is 1.
 <img src="https://user-images.githubusercontent.com/31917400/73609223-77daf900-45c3-11ea-97b6-52158fec1ba0.png" />

 ### Automatic Hyperparameter Estimation?
-Random Variablizing the latent variable parameter!
- - From GMM, how to **get a control over** the latent variable(with multinomial) dynamically?
+ - Q. From GMM, how to **get a control over** the latent variable(with multinomial) dynamically?
 We want to automatically find the parameter(proportions) of the latent variable at the end.
    - The `plate notation` refers to **Random Variables** otherwise parameters.
  <img src="https://user-images.githubusercontent.com/31917400/73740256-c57c7080-473f-11ea-8bd4-ce698ed37471.jpg" />

-   - Solution:
+   - Solution: `Random Variablizing the latent variable parameter!`
      - "latent variable" distribution = "multinomial" distribution.
      - Let's make the **parameter** of the latent variable **`"Random Variable"`** by sampling from Dirichlet(α).
 We can generate or vary the **parameter** for our latent variable distribution, **using Dirichlet(distribution over multinomial)** because Dirichlet is the best way to generate parameters for multinomial distribution.
      <img src="https://user-images.githubusercontent.com/31917400/73760133-db505c80-4764-11ea-8efa-61a47729f4c7.jpg" />

- - Multinomial + Dirichlet conjugate relation
+ - Q. Multinomial + Dirichlet conjugate relation

- - Random Process
+ - Q. Random Process

 --------------------------------------------------------------------------------------------------------------------